 This rig fits in a high cube shipping container, so shipping is less expensive and much easier than using roll-on roll-off shipping.
 The rig dimensions are 270” long, by 8’7” tall with the roof closed, and 7’8” wide.
 I plan on traveling for few weeks at a time, then renting a container, and storing the camper on location.
 I will fly back home and then return a few months later and carry on with the journey.
 That way I don’t have to travel in one stretch.

-TCM: It’s quite the extraordinary rig.
+It’s quite an extraordinary rig.
 We can’t wait to follow your adventures.

-Sunil: The rig was designed for off-roading.
+The rig was designed for off-roading.
 It’s rugged.
-It’s got all-terrain Falcon Peak tires.
+All-terrain Falcon Peak tires are installed.
 It’s got a compressor to inflate the tires.
 The hydraulic jack works off the compressor to lift the truck up.
-It’s a beautiful rig,.
+It’s a beautiful rig.
 The real beauty of it is its functionality and its simplicity.

-Do you have a truck camper on a Fuso?
-Please share your story about having a Fuso truck camper.
+Do you have a camper on a unique truck?
+Please share your story about having a unique rig.